CtranData/VitalLink-Data-Analysis/README.md

 ## Purpose
 This project serves to handle the end-to-end data analyst lifecycle, transforming raw, uncleaned transactional healthcare supply records into business insights to relocate valuable resources in other areas of the company to optimize.
 Goal is to leverage previous data benchmarks to assess the performance of the company's workflow and form possible suggestions and insights to further improve their margin and results that makes them successful.

+## Data Source
+This project uses a synthetic dataset generated to simulate 24 months of B2B healthcare supply chain transactions, created with Python (via Gemini-assisted prompting) to model realistic order volume, pricing, and margin behavior for a mid-size medical distributor.

-## Tools Section
+## Tools & Methodology
-Usage of Excel functions in GoogleSheets to clean the data, Visual made using Googlesheets
+* **Data Generation:** Python (VS Code), synthetic data simulating transactional records
+* **Data Cleaning & Transformation:** Google Sheets — ARRAYFORMULA,
+  IF, XLOOKUP for record-level cleaning and joins
+* **Analysis:** Pivot Tables for monthly aggregation (revenue, gross profit, margin, order volume)
+* **Visualization:** Google Sheets native charting

 ## Core Findings
-* **Resilient Profitability:** A time analysis of VitalLink's performance over 2024 and 2025 shows a stable gross profit margin consistently between 27% and 28.5%.
+* **Resilient Profitability:** A time analysis of VitalLink's performance over 2024 and 2025 shows a stable gross profit margin between 27.25% to 28.39%.
 The company is aligning perfectly within the standard 15% to 30% profit margin benchmark for industrial medical distribution.
 * **The Growth Trade-Off:** Sticking strictly to highly conservative, safe risk-management plans potentially caps top-line revenue growth, limiting the massive potential gains that could break VitalLink past its historical average industry baseline.
 Risk also comes with reward.
-* **Demand in Seasons:** Total revenue fluctuates, hitting its highest points between July to October, before dipping during the winter seasons (November to February).
-Given the fluctuations the profit margin remains entirely consistent despite this shift in order volume.
+* **Seasonality:** Total revenue fluctuates, hitting its highest points between July to October, before revenue softens in Jan-Feb and Nov.
+Comparing the top average months revenue to the lows is ~8-9% difference worth mentioning
 * **Operational Predictability:** This multi-year consistency in profit margin proves that VitalLink's current work structure and internal systems produces highly predictable and sustainable results.
 * **Sales & Supply Chain Alignment:** Maintaining flat margins over the span of two years indicates that the B2B sales division has a solid pricing strategy and maintains effective communication with internal branches like the supply chain.